pinellolab/GRAFIMO/README.md

 For MacOS and Windows users is suggested to run GRAFIMO via [Docker](https://www.docker.com/get-started).

 The user can both pull an already built GRAFIMO docker image or build it from scratch.
-The user has also to ensure that Docker is currently installed and there are no too strict limits on the number of CPUs and quantity of memory that Docker can use ([https://docs.docker.com/config/containers/resource_constraints/](https://docs.docker.com/config/containers/resource_constraints/) for further details).
+The user has also to ensure that Docker is currently installed and there are no too strict limits on the number of CPUs and amount of memory that Docker can use ([https://docs.docker.com/config/containers/resource_constraints/](https://docs.docker.com/config/containers/resource_constraints/) for further details).

 To pull the pre-built Docker image:
 ```
 docker pull pinellolab/grafimo
 ```
-To test the image is correctly running type:
+To test if the image is correctly running, type:
 ```
 docker run -i pinellolab/grafimo grafimo -h
 ```